brev/numenta-web/numenta.com/pages/careers-and-team/careers/research-internship.md

 * Cover letter describing their specific interest in Numenta.

-* Resume, including list of relevant course work.
+* Resume, including list of relevant course work and a link to your github repository or other public code repository that contains code you have worked on.

 * Period of the internship (typically 3 to 4 months fulltime).